ivotron/blackswan-position-popper/paper/paper.md

 quickly pays off" to go through the learning process.
-On the other hand, the fact that a Popper pipeline is implemented _a priori_ (i.e. before an article has written), and that creating reusable pipelines implies the use of new tools (such as Docker and Spack), its adoption is seen by some potential new users as a big paradigm shift.
+On the other hand, the fact that a Popper pipeline is implemented _a priori_ (i.e. before an article has written), and that creating reusable pipelines implies the use of new tools (such as Docker or Spack), its adoption is seen by some potential new users as a big paradigm shift.
 The main criticism from this set of people is that "there is no time" for a researcher or student to do things in this "radically new way".